IgniteUI/igniteui-xplat-docs/doc/en/components/data-grid-row-paging.md

 };
 ```

 The <b>pageChanged</b> event on the Pager component will notify us when it changes the page and will provide the data for the new page.
-The sample takes this data and passes it to the $PlatformShort$ data grid for display.
+The sample takes this data and passes it to the $Platform$ data grid for display.